Transaction isolation levels

 SERIALIZABLEIsolation guarantees that transactions run in a way equivalent to a serial (sequential) schedule.

-Note that transaction isolation level support varies between the APIs.
+Note that transaction isolation level support differs between the YSQL and YCQL APIs.

-- The YSQL API supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of
+- YSQL supports both SERIALIZABLE and SNAPSHOT isolation levels (they map to the PostgreSQL isolation level syntax of

-- The YCQL API supports only Snapshot Isolation using the
+- YCQL supports only Snapshot Isolation using the

 In order to support these two isolation levels, the lock manager internally supports three types of locks:

 This type of a lock is taken by a snapshot isolation transaction on values that it modifies.

 This type of a lock is taken by serializable read-modify-write transactions on values that they read in order to guarantee they are not modified until the transaction commits.